-With the passage of Proposition 30 in 2012, the state is finally reinvesting in, rather than cutting, education funding.
+With the passage of Proposition 55 in 2016, California is finally making a sustained investment in public education.
 However, years of budget problems have taken a toll on California's education system and our students.
 California public schools rank last in the nation for the number of teachers per student, as well as in the number of librarians, counselors and critical support staff.

 Get the most recent CSEA updates on the California state budget and how it will impact classified employees and public education...More